Electropaedia logo

 Weibull Probability Density Function f(t) Descriptors

-Weibull Distributions
+Weibull Failure Distributions

 In batteries which are constructed from a series string of “N” components from the same distribution with independent failures, where the failure of one component causes the failure of the string, the shape and scale factors for the string are given by